 Charlton Heston, who won an Oscar for Ben-Hur and played Moses in The Ten Commandments, dies on 5th April, aged 83.

-The jury at the Inquest into the deaths of Princess Diana and Dodi Al Fayed delivers its verdict on 7th April, concluding that the couple was unlawfully killed due to the "gross negligence" of their driver Henri Paul and the paparazzi pursuing them.
+The jury at the Inquest into the deaths of Diana, Princess of Wales and Dodi Al Fayed delivers its verdict on 7th April, concluding that the couple was unlawfully killed due to the "gross negligence" of their driver Henri Paul and the paparazzi pursuing them.

 Pete Doherty, lead singer with Babyshambles, is sentenced to 14 weeks in jail on 8th April for breaching a probation order.